maxwelloduor/Python-Project/Mall Customer-Segmentation and Clustering/README.md

 ```

 ## Univariate Analysis
 1).
-For starters,We load the dataset and obtain the descriptive statistics of the dataset variables.
+For starters, I loaded the dataset and obtained the descriptive statistics of the dataset variables.

 ```
  df = pd.read_csv("C:/Users/user/Desktop/Downloads/Mall_Customers.csv")